 Security measures designed to reduce risk and harm from social media – Through understanding the vulnerabilities of social media use, simple and easy to follow measures can be introduced to mitigate risks or threats.

 Module 3 - A “lunch and Learn” social engineering workshop

 Social engineering is the use of deception and psychological manipulation to entice personnel into divulging sensitive information.

 The “lunch and Learn" workshop provides an insight into social engineering and the lengths hostile governments and organisations will go in manipulating personnel.

 - The meaning and application of social engineering

 - The methods or tradecraft used in social engineering

 - Steps that can be taken to mitigate the risk

-Social engineering comes in a number of different guises.
+Social engineering comes in several guises.
 The tools and methodology used vary and rely on manipulating human nature and behaviours to exploit possible weaknesses.
-The workshop can accommodate up to 15 attendees and can be delivered at your location by one of our highly experienced practitioners.
+The workshop can be delivered at your location or online by one of our highly experienced practitioners.